 What Parents Need to Know

-Reliable information about coronavirus (COVID-19) is available for parents from organizations such as the Centers for Disease Control and Prevention, the World Health Organization, and the American Academy of Pediatrics.
-The information below will help you find answers to many common questions about coronavirus (COVID-19).
+Reliable information about COVID-19 is available for parents from organizations such as the Centers for Disease Control and Prevention, the World Health Organization, and the American Academy of Pediatrics.
+The information below will help you find answers to many common questions about COVID-19.

 Symptoms in Children

-Symptoms of coronavirus (COVID-19) in children may be similar to those for common respiratory viruses and they may be milder than adult symptoms.
+Symptoms of COVID-19 in children may be similar to those for common respiratory viruses and they may be milder than adult symptoms.
 Also, children may not have any symptoms even though they are infected, but they can still spread the disease to others.

 - symptoms of respiratory infection